-Focus will be placed on the following significant governance issues during 2019-20:
+Focus will be placed on the following significant governance issues during 2020-21:

-- 1. The nature of the council's business activities means that there are ongoing information governance risks, including cyber security risks and IT network security, which continue to require careful management, particularly in the context of new IT shared service arrangements. - 2.
-The continuing need to improve services and enhance customer access to those services means that integration, optimisation and security of the use of data held and managed by council departments continues to be of paramount importance. - 3.
-The council has comprehensive and documented arrangements in place to ensure value for money from commissioning and procurement.
-The council's fairer future procurement strategy sets out how the council will use procurement to promote enhanced employment rights, to reduce inequality, to encourage ethical corporate behaviour and to provide an opportunity for added social value and environmental improvement.
-We need to continue to ensure that expected practice is followed in all instances and objectives of the strategy are delivered. - 4.
-The council needs to continue to ensure that the highest standards of health and safety advice, support and guidance are provided consistently across all services, including the protection of staff from abuse. - 5.
-The council must remain vigilant and ensure business continuity plans are robust, particularly in the event of contractor failure. - 6.
-The overriding scale, complexity and challenge of the council's regeneration programme demands management rigour in ensuring continuous, strong and effective governance. - 7.
+- 1. The nature of the council's business activities means that there are ongoing information governance risks, including cyber security and IT network security, which continues to require careful management, particularly in the context of the IT shared service arrangements.
+The continuing need to improve services and enhance customer access to those services means that integration, optimisation and security of the use of data held and managed by council departments continues to be of paramount importance.
+The continuous service improvement plan has identified six themes of work to improve service delivery which will continue to be monitored in 2020-21. - 2.
+The council approved changes to the Fairer Future Procurement Framework in June 2019, which has provided guidance to contractors and external organisations.
+This guidance has embedded the council's core values and will assist in delivering value for money in the procurement process and enable supporting a sustainable local economy, while ensuring openness, transparency and good governance.
+A further report is scheduled for December 2020 to consider the impact of this framework on service quality improvements as a result of the Fairer Future Procurement Framework. - 3.
+The implementation of the council's climate change strategy, to allow the council to adapt to the impact of climate change.

+- 4. The overriding scale, complexity and challenge of the council's regeneration programme demands management rigour in ensuring continuous, strong and effective governance. - 5.
 Continued management rigour in ensuring strong and effective governance of the council's ambitious housing delivery programmes.